-Rachel Drude is a Partner with the firm specializing in the areas of Estate Planning, Probate & Elder Law.
-Super Lawyers Magazine recently named Rachel a 2017 Super Lawyers Rising Star, a distinction received by only 2.5% of attorneys in Florida.
-Rachel also currently serves as Vice-Chair of the Probate Section for the St. Petersburg Bar Association and Administrator for the Thomas E. Penick, Jr. Elder Law Inn of Court, the first Elder Law Inn of Court in the United States.
+Rachel Drude-Tomori is a Partner with the firm specializing in the areas of Estate Planning, Probate & Elder Law.
+Super Lawyers Magazine has named Rachel a 2017 and 2018 Super Lawyers Rising Star, a distinction received by only 2.5% of attorneys in Florida.
+Rachel also currently serves as Chair of the Probate Section for the St. Petersburg Bar Association and Administrator for the Thomas E. Penick, Jr. Elder Law Inn of Court, the first Elder Law Inn of Court in the United States.
 She also recently received the Elite Advocate 2018 distinction from the American Institute of Legal Advocates.

 Rachel frequently assists individuals and business owners in protecting their legacies from government and creditor interference.
 She has developed estate plans for business owners, corporate executives, wealthy individuals and professionals and their families with a wide range of estate planning objectives.
 She also develops estate plans for modest estates aiming to avoid probate and secure financial stability for loved ones.
 Rachel frequently assists clients facing complicated questions about how to meet the health care and financial needs of their elderly loved ones.